baluwastaken/thunberg-thunfisch/README.md

 # Thunfisch-thunfisch
-This Chrome extension Replaces "Thunfisch" with "Thunfisch".
+This Chrome extension Replaces "Thunberg" with "Thunfisch".

 How to Install?: